 *2nd Generation dance.
 A dance that developed and was disseminated in a non-traditional way.
 2G dances are specific – have a fixed format designed to correspond with the arrangement of a particular recording., whereas 1G dances are generic – have a shorter sequence that works with live music – where many different songs are played and arrangements vary according to the tastes of musicians and dancers.
 For more on the differences between 1st & 2nd G dances click here.

-Cimpoi (cheem-POY) means ‘bagpipe’, an instrument native to Romania.
+Cimpoi (cheem-POY) means ‘bagpipe’, an instrument native to Romania, similar to the Bulgarian gaida.
 In their comprehensive book on Romanian dance Romanian Traditional Dance, by Anca Giurchescu and Sunni Bloland (1992), the authors state “The cimpoi (bagpipe), used extensively in the past, began to disappear rapidly after World War 1.
 At present it is encountered only sporadically in the Danube Plain, the sub-Carpathian regions, Dobrogea, the Moldavian Plateau, and the southern part of Transylvania.
 These traditional instruments [fluier, caval, and cimpoi – DB] have gradually been replaced by the violin in Muntenia and Moldavia and by the clarinet in southern Transylvania.”

 Wikipedia says “Its repertoire is mainly dance music, usually played accompanied by a folk orchestra or played solo to provide music for the traditional dance ensemble.
 The traditional repertoire of songs is very limited, consisting of about ten different melodies, each one paired with a different rhythm and dance”